CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_mac.md

 - `description` (String) Description of the prevention policy.
 - `detect_on_write` (Boolean) Whether to enable the setting.
 Use machine learning to analyze suspicious files when they're written to disk.
 To adjust detection sensitivity, change Anti-malware Detection levels in Sensor Machine Learning and Cloud Machine Learning.
 - `empyre_backdoor` (Boolean) Whether to enable the setting.
 A process with behaviors indicative of the Empyre Backdoor was terminated.
+- `enhanced_network_visibility` (Boolean) Whether to enable the setting.
+Provides enhanced visibility into network activities and detections.
 - `hash_collector` (Boolean) Whether to enable the setting.
 An attempt to dump a user’s hashed password was blocked.
 - `intelligence_sourced_threats` (Boolean) Whether to enable the setting.
 Block processes that CrowdStrike Intelligence analysts classify as malicious.
 These are focused on static hash-based IOCs.
 - `kc_password_decoded` (Boolean) Whether to enable the setting.
 An attempt to recover a plaintext password via the kcpassword file was blocked.